crossplane/docs/content/master/concepts/pods.md

 ##### Number of reconcilers

-The second value `--max-reconcile-rate` defines is the number of resources that can reconcile at once.
-If there are more resources than configured `--max-reconcile-rate` the remaining resources must wait until Crossplane reconciles a an existing resource.
+The second value `--max-reconcile-rate` defines is the number of resources that Crossplane can reconcile at once.
+If there are more resources than the configured `--max-reconcile-rate` the remaining resources must wait until Crossplane reconciles a an existing resource.

 Read the [Change Pod Settings]({{<ref "#change-pod-settings">}}) section for